MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/data-lake-analytics.md

 ### Example

-This example lists all of the data analytics accounts for a given subscription.
+This example lists all of the analytics accounts for a given subscription.

 ```javascript
 const msRestAzure = require('ms-rest-azure');